 GAMMA CONSULTING / SRF GAMMA_ COMPANY PROFILE

-Gamma is a private, independent company with wide spectrum of interests and capabilities.
+Gamma Consulting is a private, independent company with wide spectrum of interests and capabilities.
 The company was set up in 1991 under the name of Scientific-research firm Gamma (SRF Gamma).
 The company's main interests were revolving around water and natural resources in Georgia.
 Later on, the sphere of company’s capabilities expanded to include environmental consultancy, design and engineering services.

 More information about GAMMA CONSULTING